spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 of two different ways.
 The simplest approach is to use the ``xstart``, ``xstop``, ``ystart``, ``ystop``, and ``extract_width`` parameters.
-Note that all of these values are zero-indexed integers, and that the start and stop limits are inclusive.
+Note that all of these values are zero-indexed integers, the start and stop limits are inclusive, and the values are in the frame of the image being operated on (which could be a cutout of a larger original image).
 If ``dispaxis=1``, the limits in the dispersion direction are ``xstart`` and ``xstop`` and the limits in the cross-dispersion direction are ``ystart`` and ``ystop``.
 If ``dispaxis=2``, the rolls are reversed.

 If ``extract_width`` is also given, that takes priority over ``ystart`` and ``ystop`` (for ``dispaxis=1``) for the extraction width, but ``ystart`` and ``ystop`` will still be used to define the centering of the extraction region